arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 It will require you to fill in basic information under the `General` tab.
 The important information will be the IP address of the Modbus TCP compatible device to communicate.
 Other properties can be defined on the preference and project requirement if applicable.

 If you have added a General Modbus Node defining Opta™ as a Modbus TCP Master initially and unchecked the Master role later, the Node option will stay.
-However, the Node's configuration field will change and request for a Modbus address with the `1 ...
+However, the Node's configuration field will change and request for a Modbus address within the `1 ...
 247` range.

 #### PLC IDE Modbus Custom Editor
 <br></br>